 Deciding between NordVPN and Surfshark is incredibly tricky.
-In this article we'll be contrasting their features to help you choose.

 Other than that, everything else is done through automatic processes that do not require user info.

 The service is also based in privacy-friendly Panama, so it is outside of the 14 Eyes’ jurisdiction, and it cannot be ordered to start recording user data or, indeed, to share this data with other countries.